MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/define-calculated-fields.md

 ### Days from a row creation

-In this example, we are using the **DIFFINDAYS** function, to compute the difference in days from the time when a row was created to the current date.
+In this example, we're using the **DIFFINDAYS** function, to compute the difference in days from the time when a row was created to the current date.

 Create a new Whole Number column called **Calculated difference in days**.